 If you had a will during your marriage, either joint or individual, you’ll want to ensure you update your will immediately following the divorce to reflect any changes in your assets.

-So divorce without kids – how simply is it, really?
-In reality, divorces are never simple, and enlisting the guidance of an experienced legal professional helps makes sure all your bases are covered.
+So divorce without kids – how simple is it, really?
+In reality, divorces are never simple, and enlisting the guidance of an experienced legal professional helps make sure all your bases are covered.